Minecraft-Malware-Prevention-Alliance/blog/src/content/blog/bleeding-pipe.md

 To mitigate all mods generally, you can install our mod [PipeBlocker](https://modrinth.com/mod/pipeblocker) on both forge servers and clients.
 We also recommend updating LogisticsPipes and all of your other mods to the newest versions available.
 Note that pre-made modpacks may become unstable or otherwise break by updating all mods.

+If you are a mod developer and use `ObjectInputStream`, unless you know what you are doing, you are recommended to switch to another safe serializer or make your own.

 ## Technical Details

 The bug is a well known issue with deserialization using `ObjectInputStream`.
 The mods affected used OIS for networking code, and this allowed packets with malicious serialization to be sent.
-This allows any script to be run on the server, which then can be used on the server to do the same thing to all clients, therefore infecting all clients with the server in reverse.
+This allows anything to be run on the server, which then can be used on the server to do the same thing to all clients, therefore infecting all clients with the server in reverse.

- If you have any information on BleedingPipe, you can join the [MMPA Discord](https://discord.gg/zPdFK47682), or contact us anonymously at contact@mmpa.info
+If you have any information on BleedingPipe, you can join the [MMPA Discord](https://discord.gg/zPdFK47682), or contact us anonymously at contact@mmpa.info.